unleashit/next-promise-cache/readme.md

 ## Using

 Retrieving data is similar to how Next recommends using fetch.
 If you need the same data in multiple places, rather than prop drilling, just await the promise in each place you need it.
 Thanks to the cache, it will only actually be called once.
-As a convenience, `fetch-cache` handles the double promise and error states. `FetchCacheError` extends Error and includes fetch's `Response` and `status` code when available.
+As a convenience, `fetch-cache` handles the double promise and error states.
+It returns data in whatever format is received (json, text, blob, etc).
+Otherwise, a `FetchCacheError` is thrown in both general failure and non-2xx response conditions containing the `Response` and `status` code when available.

 > **_NOTE:_**  Don't forget if you've exported a _function that returns the instance_, you have to call it first, either in advance or inline with each use.